facussc24/Proyecto-bitcoin/README.md

 API requests are performed through a helper that retries failed fetches up to two times with a short delay.
 All exported functions in `api.js` use this helper so that temporary network issues are automatically mitigated.
+Ticker prices are cached in `localStorage` so the last known values are shown if a refresh fails.

 ## Available scripts